AlyceBrady/ramp/installation/INSTALL.md

 ### Setting up Ramp on Your Server ###
 [TODO: The following section is still under construction...]

+- Note that the instructions below are to some extent machine-dependent.
+  On Debian-based systems, for example, the instructions and file names are differnt.
-… [Write instructions for setting up vhosts.] … See the vhostExamples.conf file in the installation directory for examples on setting up virtual hosts on your machine for the demonstration and development/production databases.
+- [Write instructions for setting up vhosts.] … See the vhostExamples.conf file in the installation directory for examples on setting up virtual hosts on your machine for the demonstration and development/production databases.
 You may need to first enable virtual hosting within